 - Students are encouraged to make a communication plan with their family prior to departure.
-This will allow both parties to understand the expectations of how often they will communicate with each other and in what method they will communicate with each other. - As appropriate, program leaders should maintain weekly communication with appropriate staff persons in the Office of International Education and Development. - Program leaders and participants should check the U.S. Department of State and Centers for Disease Control and Prevention websites for periodic updates on travel advisories during their program.
+This will allow both parties to understand the expectations of how often they will communicate with each other and in what method they will communicate with each other. - As appropriate, program leaders should maintain weekly communication with appropriate staff persons in OIP. - Program leaders and participants should check the U.S. Department of State and Centers for Disease Control and Prevention websites for periodic updates on travel advisories during their program.